codestorm1/vintage_cell/notes.md

 - Add charger for WaveShare - just use an add-on board

 Code:
-* invert the control - only one module should reference the state machine.
-The GenServers need to pass messages not call fns.
-Add a primary module that controls the FSM
 * get the volume up
 * dialing detection is off, fix it
-* fona_modem: detect call and let client know
+√ fona_modem: detect call and let client know
 * nerves_cell: Write code to handle message of incoming call.
-Ring bell, change state to incoming_call handle incoming_call_stopped, timeout bell
+Ring bell, change state to incoming_ring handle incoming_ring_stopped, timeout bell

 Physical:
 * Design and print bigger case to hold waveshare